ZipRecruiter vs Monster: Price, Features & What’s Best

 Takeaway: Both Monster and ZipRecruiter have limited applicant tracking features.
 ZipRecruiter, however, is easier to integrate as it allows direct integrations with 45 applicant tracking system providers compared to Monster’s Application Programming Interface (API) offering.

 ZipRecruiter has a simple rating system that feeds into the AI for recommending additional candidates.
 You can collaborate with others on your team as long as they also have a user seat.
 This allows you to share notes and update candidate status as needed.
-You can send candidates emails through the system, and it offers a few email templates such as an invitation to apply.
+You can send candidates emails through the system, and it offers a few email templates, such as an invitation to apply.

-ZipRecruiter makes it easy to add pre-screening questions to your applications, so that you can either weed out unqualified candidates or gather necessary information for conforming to regulations.
+ZipRecruiter also makes it easy to add pre-screening questions to your applications, so that you can either weed out unqualified candidates or gather necessary information for conforming to regulations.

 Basic reports | 1 | 10 |

-EEOC reports | - | ✔ |
+EEOC reports | ✕ | ✓ |

-Downloadable | ✔ | ✔ |
+Downloadable | ✓ | ✓ |

-Customizable | ✔ | ✔ |
+Customizable | ✓ | ✓ |

 Takeaway: Monster offers more reports, including those for federal regulations.

 While ZipRecruiter has fewer reports, its Job Insights page lets you know how your job ad is performing so you can explore ways to optimize job postings for better applicant traffic.
-The Job Insights page not only shows your ad’s statistics, but also suggests similar job ads and recommendations to help you get the most out of your employee search.
-For example, ZipRecruiter looks at other jobs to show how your posting compares to jobs similar to yours, based on title, category, location, and description.
-You can compare this performance to your own candidate traffic.
+The Job Insights page not only shows your ad’s statistics but also suggests similar job ads and recommendations to help you get the most out of your employee search.

-Job search | ✔ | ✔ |
+Job search | ✓ | ✓ |

-Resume upload | ✔ | ✔ |
+Resume upload | ✓ | ✓ |

-Job alerts | ✔ | ✔ |
+Job alerts | ✓ | ✓ |

-Job hunt, career advice | - | ✔ |
+Job hunt, career advice | ✕ | ✓ |

-Interview training | - | ✔ |
+Interview training | ✕ | ✓ |

-Android app score | 4.8 out of 5, 332,000+ reviews | 4.2 out of 5, 66,000+ reviews |
+Android app score | 4.8 out of 5, 360,000+ reviews | 4.2 out of 5, 70,000+ reviews |

-iOS app score | 4.8 out of 5, ~400,000 reviews | 4.6 out of 5, ~70,000 reviews |
+iOS app score | 4.9 out of 5, 430,000+ reviews | 4.6 out of 5, 75,000+ reviews |

 Takeaway: Monster does more to help job seekers present themselves as strong applicants, but also has a higher incidence of spam.

-Monster works not only to help job seekers find jobs, but also to present themselves in the best way possible.
-In addition to a searchable website and mobile app (which is well rated on both Android and iOS), it offers educational opportunities.
+Monster works not only to help job seekers find jobs but also to present themselves in the best way possible.
+In addition to a searchable website and mobile app (which is well-rated on both Android and iOS), it offers educational opportunities.
 These include:

 - Salary comparisons